justdoit0823/notes/python/code-sample/how-the-write-function-in-python-runs-as-fast-as-that-in-c/how-the-write-function-in-python-runs-as-fast-as-that-in-c.md

    63.81 6409 399.36   6 40 53  2.81 1.97 1.77
 ```

-Obviously, the most writing speed is at `451 MB/s`, and the most cpu time is spent in kernel mode.
+Obviously, the fastest writing speed is at `451 MB/s`, and the most of cpu time is spent in kernel context.

   * Python version

 The test python info is `Python 3.6.0 [GCC 4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)]`.

+The test bash script,

 ```
 for i in `seq 5`; do time python disk-io-benchmark.py 10737418240 4096; done
 ```

+Test output,

 ```
 successfully write 10737418240 bytes.